Coming-of-age story: Bildungsroman

 In literary criticism, coming-of-age novels and Bildungsroman are sometimes interchangeable, but the former is usually a wider genre.
 The Bildungsroman (from the German words Bildung, "education", alternatively "forming" and Roman, "novel") is further characterized by a number of formal, topical, and thematic features.
 It focuses on the psychological and moral growth of the protagonist from childhood to adulthood (coming of age), in which character change is important.

 The genre evolved from folk tales of young children exploring the world to find their fortune.
 Although the Bildungsroman arose in Germany, it has had extensive influence first in Europe and later throughout the world.
-Thomas Carlyle translated Goethe's novel into English, and after its publication in 1824, many British authors wrote novels inspired by it.
+Thomas Carlyle had translated Goethe's Wilhelm Meister novels into English, and after their publication in 1824/1825, many British authors wrote novels inspired by it.

 Many variations of the Bildungsroman exist, such as the Künstlerroman ("artist novel"), which focuses on the self-growth of an artist.

+Japanese literature

+In light novels and manga from Japan, coming-of-age is a primary genre of Japanese literature used for protagonists' growth from childhood and adulthood.
+Masashi Kishimoto's manga Naruto is the most notable example of the genre, depicting the teenage protagonist Naruto Uzumaki with self-confidence, growth and ambition to becoming the Hokage.

+Light novels and manga such as Beastars, Major, Mushoku Tensei, My Hero Academia and Vinland Saga also depicting coming-of-age elements but with mature, complex storytelling as it progresses.

+Films

-Teen films
+Teen film

-In film, coming-of-age is a genre of teen films.
-Coming-of-age films focus on the psychological and moral growth or transition of a protagonist from youth to adulthood.
+In film, teen film is a genre of coming-of-age films, focusing on the psychological and moral growth or transition of a protagonist from youth to adulthood.
 A variant in the 2020s is the "delayed-coming-of-age film, a kind of story that acknowledges the deferred nature of 21st-century adulthood", in which young adults may still be exploring short-term relationships, living situations, and jobs even into their late 20s and early 30s.

 Personal growth and change is an important characteristic of the genre, which relies on dialogue and emotional responses, rather than action.
 The story is sometimes told in the form of a flashback.
-Historically, coming-of-age films usually centred on young boys, although coming-of-age films focusing on girls have become more common in the early 21st century, such as The Poker House (2008), Winter's Bone (2010), Hick (2011), Girlhood (2014), Mustang (2015), The Diary of a Teenage Girl (2015), Mistress America (2015), The Edge of Seventeen (2016), Lady Bird (2017), Sweet 20 (2017), Aftersun (2022).
+Historically, coming-of-age films usually centred on young boys, although coming-of-age films focusing on girls have become more common in the early 21st century, such as The Poker House (2008), Winter's Bone (2010), Girlhood (2014), Inside Out (2015), The Diary of a Teenage Girl (2015), The Edge of Seventeen (2016), Lady Bird (2017), Aftersun (2022), Are You There God?
+It's Me, Margaret.
+(2023), Dìdi (2024).